What is the procedure?

 Although bridges are fairly common in the world of oral health, the procedure itself can be unknown to many.

-A dental bridge procedure isn’t as black and white as some other dental procedures and everybody may find themselves needing a different type of dental procedure.
+A dental bridge procedure isn’t as black and white as some other dental procedures and everybody may find themselves needing a different type of bridge procedure or another surgery all together.
 However, all dental bridges start with hefty dental preparations.

 To enable your tooth to host a dental crown, your dental care professional will need to sand your natural tooth down significantly, shaping it to host a laboratory-crafted crown.
 With this in mind, you could be facing hefty and numerous dental procedures before you receive your bridge.